vaibhav369/reinforcement-learning/README.md

 A car is stuck in a valley.
 It has to get out, but the engine does not have enough power to push through in one go.
 So the agent has to devise a strategy to get out, by optimally using its engine to go forward, backward and (not push at all), according to what situation the car is in.

 ![Mountain Car GIF](https://github.com/vaibhav369/reinforcement-learning/blob/master/mountain-car/results/episode.gif)

+### pong

+pong is again an openai environment.
+Our agent is a paddle which can move upwards and downwards on the screen.
+The goal is to obviously not let the ball pass through on agent's side, and make the ball pass through the opponent's paddle.
+For solving the pong environment, we use a DQN again. the GIF after training is displayed at the top of readme :)